scottyphillips/echonetlite_homeassistant/README.md

 regardless of whether the device class appears in the Machine Readable Appendix (MRA).
 New device classes can be added via pychonet without constraint.

+> ⚠️ **Project status: maintenance mode.** This project is no longer under active feature development.
+Sayurin's [HEMS Integration](https://github.com/sayurin/hems_echonet_lite) is developing rapidly, and has reached or exceeded feature parity for most use cases — consider it as a modern, actively developed alternative.
+If your device isn't in HEMS's [supported list](https://github.com/sayurin/hems_echonet_lite#supported-devices), echonetlite_homeassistant may still offer fuller support — check before switching.
+The 4.0.x update modernized the integration's core (data-coordinator based polling/push model, updated entities), so it should remain compatible with Home Assistant for the foreseeable future even without active feature work.
+Bug fixes and community PRs are still welcome.
+>
+> I want to thank everyone for their support the last 8 years; especially all the contributors.
+It wasn't exactly on my bingo card in 2018 here in Australia of all places, to develop the first viable native Home Assistant integration for an exotic Japanese IOT standard!
+Let alone get over 250 stars!
+It's been a fun project; it is now time for me to enjoy life with my kids without having to worry about supporting someone else's EV smart charger/discharger, rice cookers, or smart power conditioners!

 ## Why ECHONETLite Platform?

 - **Broad device support** — any ECHONET Lite compatible device is supported,